 In our report on housing and homelessness we set out some of the key risks to the successful implementation of the Act, which we are working to address through Government consultation on statutory guidance and through working with the GLA, councils and partners on implementation of the measures in the Act.

 The Government rejected key amendments to the legislation that would have extended its measures to migrant women.
 Migrant women with insecure immigration status and women with no recourse to public funds are some of the most vulnerable women because their immigration status can be deliberately exploited by perpetrators and their access to support is limited.

-The Home Office is due to respond to the findings of a super complaint made by Southall Black Sisters and Liberty UK in June.
+The Home Office is due to respond to the findings of a super complaint made by Southall Black Sisters and Liberty UK.
 In response to the super complaint, an investigation was undertaken jointly by the College of Policing, Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) and the Independent Office for Police Conduct (IOPC).
 Their recommendations included that the Home Office should establish safe reporting mechanisms for all migrant victims and witnesses, including those with insecure immigration status, in accessing the police service.

 The Government has awarded Southall Black Sisters funding to run a pilot scheme for migrant survivors to provide access to safe accommodation and specialist services for women with insecure migration status or who have no recourse to public funds.
 They have committed to act on the findings of that pilot and doing so resolve one of the key outstanding barriers to the UK signing the Istanbul Convention.